asu-cactus/DFInferBench/README.md

 ```
 Our configurations to run netsDB experiments are shown in  `run_netsdb.sh`.

-A example to run LightGBM model on the Epsilon dataset:
+Here is an example.
+To run LightGBM model on the Epsilon dataset:
 ```bash
 NETSDB_ROOT='..'
 ./scripts/cleanupNode.sh